-To add a group to the sample database:
+To add a group to the sample database

-- 1 Connect to the sample database. - 2 Select the Users & Groups folder in the left pane. - 3 In the right pane, double-click Add Group.

-The Group Creation wizard appears.

-4 Type the name Sales as the name of the new group and click Finish.
+- 1. Connect to the sample database. - 2.
+Select the Users & Groups folder in the left pane. - Click New Group in the toolbar.The Group Creation wizard appears. - 4.
+Follow the instructions in the wizard, naming the new group Sales, and leaving the rest of the options at their default settings.

-The sales group now appears in both panes.
-Groups are container objects, and so they appear in the left pane.
+The Sales group now appears in both panes.